davebshow/structures/README.md

 AGraph
 ======
-The combination of these structures results in a graph data type that features the following time complexities: incident edges(neighbors) = O(deg(v)) adjacent nodes = O(deg(v)) -v is first node passed as params. add node = O(1) add edge = O(1) remove node = O(deg(v)) -v is first node passed as params remove edge = O(1) # however find edge is O(deg(v))
+The combination of these structures results in a graph data type that features the following time complexities:

+incident edges(neighbors) = O(deg(v))
+adjacent nodes = O(deg(v)) -v is first node passed as params. add node = O(1) add edge = O(1)
+remove node = O(deg(v)) -v is first node passed as params remove edge = O(1) # however find edge is O(deg(v))

-It provides the following attributes and methods:
+AGraph provides the following attributes and methods:
-`size` the size of the graph.\n
+`size` the size of the graph.
 `node_dict` a dictionary of node id's and node data.
 `create_node` and `create_edge` for building a graph.
 `adjacent_node` determine if two nodes are adjacent.